n00b-Cooder/KHC-CTF3/README.md

 # KHC-CTF3

-## DOwnload and decode image from below links.
+## Download and decode image from below links.
 #### Multiple links are provided if one fails

 ### link1